cksystemsteaching/selfie/README.md

 This produces a MIPSter binary file called `selfie.mips` that implements selfie.

-To execute `selfie.mips` by mipster use the following commands:
+To execute `selfie.mips` by mipster use the following command:

 ```bash
 $ ./selfie -l selfie.mips -m 64